 Expunctions & Non-disclosures

-Expunctions and non-disclosures are critical to removing records of your arrest.
-For the overwhelming majority of my clients, a criminal charge is a one-time event—it is not indicative or representative of their character in the least.
-Most clients want to be able to move on with their lives following the resolution of their case.
-Obtaining an expunction or non-disclosure is of paramount importance in allowing the client to obtain employment, attend college, rent property, and to move forward in life.
-I would be honored to handle your expunction or non-disclosure, and will work to make certain that your arrest does not impede you from moving on with your life.
+Expunctions and non-disclosures are critical to removing record of your arrest.
+For the overwhelming majority of people, a criminal charge is a one-time event—it is not indicative or representative of the person’s character.
+Most people want to be able to move on with life following the resolution of a criminal case.
+Obtaining an expunction or non-disclosure is of paramount importance in allowing the person to obtain employment, attend college, rent property, and to move forward in life.

 CALL (940) 323-9308 TODAY FOR A FREE EVALUATION OF WHETHER YOU QUALIFY FOR AN EXPUNCTION OR NON-DISCLOSURE.